 The high vocal range rests with soprano signers.
 A typical soprano voice lies with a tessitura around middle C to C6.
 This voice type is known for creating bright, dreamy, crystal vocal expressions with expert attuned pitch.
 Sopranos usually carry the melody of a song, supported by backing voices of altos and other vocal types.
 In operas, the soprano is usually cast as the heroine, portraying innocence and youth.
 Modern examples of soprano singers include Ariana Grande and Whitney Houston.

-This is the highest singing voice of all choral music vocal types, sharing the vocal qualities of a soprano voice, but with thick vocal cords to perform impressive operatic runs and thrills.
+This is the highest singing voice of all choral music vocal types, sharing the vocal qualities of a soprano voice, but with thick vocal cords to perform impressive opera runs and thrills.
 Coloratura sopranos are rare though you can find a couple of contemporary music vocalists who might fall into this vocal category.
 Mariah Carey might be the most likely to earn this coloratura soprano distinction, as exemplified by her ability to sing high notes and runs effortlessly throughout her pop music career.

 How Does Singing Work?